idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 * If the model loaded correctly, shift to stWaiting.

 ### stWaiting
 In this status state the coupled application is poised to simulate, but is waiting to allow EMRALD to alter the conditions that affect its simulation.
-This status state is entered from stLoading, or stRunning once complete.
+This status state is entered from stLoaded, or stRunning once complete.

 **atCompModify**
 * Make or save the change in the model to the parameter and global time specified in the message.